|Homepage:||Click to visit|

 |Eligibility||Dates and Costs|

 Located in the heart of Milan, the business and fashion capital of Italy, Bocconi offers an excellent education and is well situated to explore the rest of Italy and Europe.
 Bocconi is recognized as the leading business and economics institution in Italy and is a top ranked business school in Europe.
 Bocconi was the first Italian university to confer a degree in Economics and Business Administration.
-Approximately 12,000 students attend Bocconi University.
+Approximately 12,000 students attend Bocconi University of whom 10% are international.

-Every year almost 600 students from universities around the world study at Bocconi.
+Every year almost 1,200 exchange students from universities around the world study at Bocconi.
 The guide for exchange students can be found online, and it includes detailed information concerning the academic calendar, course descriptions, facilities, residence permits, health, etc.

 To support academic success, Bocconi offers an extensive library with over 670,000 volumes and 6,700 periodicals.
 Also, there are nearly 600 places for individual study within the library.
 There is also a Centre for Teaching and Learning (CESIDA) that offers opportunities to develop effective study methods and skills, adaptation to university life and personal counseling.